thaliaarchi/notes/compilers/cranelift/ae-graphs.md

 conversion between e-graphs and a CFG. `NodeTable` hashes my nodes for unique insertion, so I could rework it to a hashcons structure to power the e-graph.

-I anticipate a naïve approach would significantly complicate scheduling, as expressions on mutually exclusive control flow paths would be shared.
-I already expected scheduling complications from choosing sea of nodes, though, and HotSpot and Graal have already solved those, so it may be a non-issue.
-This is addressed later with scoped elaboration.

 Perhaps I could make it work without structuring control flow.
 I've written several irreducible programs, that I'd want to compile, so it would be valuable.
 If the terminators are also nodes, the dependence could be used.
 Cyclic edges